 Early in the summer, a cluster of ruffled, dark purple leaves with bright purple undersides, known as Purple Petticoats, blooms with little ivory flowers.

-Full sun or partial shade in rich, wet, but well-drained, neutral soil is the best.
+Full sun or partial shade in rich, wet, well-drained, neutral soil is the best.
 Annual mulching or replanting is necessary to keep the woody rootstock in the ground.

 Berry Smoothie Coral Bells